 1. Legislation for farmers to live on the farm;

-2. Living on Farms as a statewide priority for HFUU farmers partly because:
+2. Living on Farms as a statewide priority for farmers because:

-----a. living on-site allows farmers to better understand, monitor and: respond to the effects of local weather;
+a. living on-site allows farmers to better understand, monitor and respond to the effects of local weather on crops;

-----d. it helps with on-farm security and protection from stealing.
-The challenge has to do on the one hand, with state and county zoning to enable farmers and workers to be productive and funding, on the other hand, to afford additional housing for labor.
+d. it helps with on-farm crop and equipment security and protection from theft.
+The challenge is to work with state regulations and county zoning ordinances to enable farmers and workers to be permitted to live on the farm and to afford additional housing for farm workers;

 3. Incentivizing land tenure for small and beginning farmers;